 Galway Community Circus Policies and Procedures 2018 - available to view soon.

 The welfare of all children and young people attending our classes and events is paramount.
 Our aim is to ensure that all participants and audience members enjoy their experience with us and are safe from harm at all times.
-All tutors, staff, artists and volunteers attend training and are brought through our Child Safety Statement.
+All tutors, staff, artists and volunteers attend training and are brought through our Child Protection Policy.